ThrillStays

 Hot Springs: Taiwan’s Geothermal Heritage

-Taiwan’s 128 hot spring sources are one of the island’s defining natural assets, and the bathing culture developed around them — inherited partly from Japanese occupation (1895–1945) and integrated with indigenous mountain traditions — is distinct from both Japanese onsen and Chinese bathing customs.
-Types of spring water vary by geology: sodium bicarbonate springs at Beitou (Taipei), sulfur springs at Yangmingshan, salt springs at Wulai (aboriginal territory south of Taipei), and cold-water carbonic acid springs at Suao (unusual — carbonated cold spring bathing is an entirely different experience).
+Taiwan’s 128 hot spring sources are one of the island’s defining natural assets, and the bathing culture developed around them — inherited partly from Japanese occupation (1895 to 1945) and integrated with indigenous mountain traditions — is distinct from both Japanese onsen and Chinese bathing customs.
+Spring water types vary by geology: sodium bicarbonate springs at Beitou (Taipei), sulfur springs at Yangmingshan, salt springs at Wulai, and cold-water carbonic acid springs at Suao (carbonated cold spring bathing is a genuinely unusual experience).

 Best hot spring experiences:

-Beitou, Taipei: The most accessible — a 30-minute MRT ride from Taipei city center.
-The Beitou Hot Spring Museum (free, in the former Japanese bathhouse) is worth a stop before bathing at one of the public pools (NT$40–$80).
+• Beitou, Taipei: The most accessible — a 30-minute MRT ride from Taipei city center.
+The Beitou Hot Spring Museum (free, in the former Japanese bathhouse) is worth a stop before bathing at one of the public pools (NT$40 to $80).
 Milky green radioactive spring water (radon content, technically harmless at these concentrations) is a Beitou specialty.

-Jiaoxi, Yilan County: On the east side of the mountains, accessible from the TRA station.
+• Jiaoxi, Yilan County: On the east side of the mountains, accessible from the TRA station.
 Jiaoxi’s springs are sodium bicarbonate — excellent for skin.
-Hotels run the gamut from $30 guesthouses with shared spring baths to $200 boutique hotels with private in-room tubs.
+Hotels run from $30 guesthouses with shared spring baths to $200 boutique hotels with private in-room tubs.

 Sample Budget: 10-Day Taiwan Adventure